meaghanlewis/online-content/choosing-content.md

 # Choosing content

+Start by thinking about these 4 things:
 - Things you already know
+  - What content do you already have and can reuse or repurpose?
 - Things you want to know
+  - What's a question you want to answer or a topic you want to explore more?
 - Things other people want to know
+  - What is something you've learned or a skill you have you can share?
 - Things you want to learn

-## Take inventory and reuse
-- What content do you already have?

-## Create something new
-- What content might you want to develop?
-- What's something new you want to learn?
+  - What's something you want to learn about and can share your journey about learning?
-- Focus on one topic or a variety?
-Breadth vs depth?

-## Tips
-- Reuse content whenever possible
-- Keep virtual events to an hour